khuyenali/minipost/README.md

 ## Description

-A small application that upload image from a domain to imgur using Nestjs with a simple JSON database
+A Small Application for Uploading Images from a Domain to Imgur Using NestJS with a Simple JSON Database

 ## Installation